RobertoPatino1/T6_SoftEng2_Back/README.md

 The project is configured to run on *localhost* at port *3001*

-### TODO

-- Plug in with frontend (Flutter)

 ---

 # API Documentation

-> POST petitions should send json with the correct parameters
+> POST petitions should send a json object with the correct parameters

 ## User